 - They offer good arch support, so they are ideal for people who may need support during basketball games

 - They don’t offer the best protection for those with heel issues, which could be a negative for some people looking for protective insoles

 - They aren’t as cushioned as some people would like, especially those who like memory foam-like inserts

-They offer fairly good cushioning, so if you have plantar fasciitis, you’ll appreciate them.
-They also have decent arch support and shock absorption, so you can depend on them for use in basketball games.
-They are designed to fit a variety of foot sizes, so it doesn’t matter if you have large or small feet, if you buy your size, they should fit right for you.
-For their breathability and comfort, they are highly affordable.
+They are designed to not be tied to a specific shoe size, so it doesn’t matter if you have large or small feet; if you buy your size, they should fit right for you.
+For their breathability and supportive comfort, they are highly affordable.

 - They are highly breathable, so you don’t have to worry about stinky feet

 - They are good at keeping your feet dry, so you don’t have to be concerned about sweat